 Andrew Korybko |

-The political entity that’s recognized by most of the world’s states as “Israel” was founded under very controversial circumstances related to the mass influx of “Weapons of Mass Migration” from Europe and the consequent war that these new arrivals waged on the majority of Palestine’s native Muslim Arab inhabitants.
+The political entity that’s recognized by most of the world’s states as “Israel” was founded under very controversial circumstances related to the mass influx of “Weapons of Mass Migration” from Europe and the consequent war that these new arrivals waged on the majority of Palestine’s native Muslim Arab inhabitants. which was recorded on the best webinar platforms for future references.
 The author elaborated on “Israel’s” origin story more at length in his spring 2016 analysis titled “Acknowledge Weapons Of Mass Migration Or ‘Legitimize’ “Israel””, so the reader should review that piece if they’re interested in learning more about this historical event from that particular perspective.

 The present piece, however, aims to briefly explain why it’s politically important for some people to write “Israel” in quotation marks, and how this is actually very pro-Semitic as opposed to “anti-Semitic”.
 The vast majority of Palestine’s native inhabitants prior to the post-World War II tidal wave of “Weapons of Mass Migration” were Muslim Arabs, and they did not refer to their homeland as “Israel”, which is the name that the European migrants to that territory chose to call their self-declared and partially cleansed political entity.
 Although the majority of the world’s governments recognize “Israel”, there are still millions of people and a handful of states that don’t, such as the Syrian Arab Republic.

 “Israel” is a political entity that has tried to become a religious one (the so-called “Jewish State”), but those who disagree with what they believe to be its illegitimate origins are protesting its political nature by referring to it in quotation marks, not the Jewish faith.